zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/11-sinhala-google.md

 [APZ 100.4] (# apz100.4) # apz100.4 .ref .apz} "Plow the field with desire.
 The egg is sown.
 Wealthy merchants are eagerly at sea.
-Some Even if I go from lust to innocence, that desire of mine will prosper. ”To the prosperity of desire It is called innocence.
+Some Even if I go from lust to innocence, that desire of mine will prosper.
+"To the prosperity of desire It is called innocence.
 Desire and Loyalty What is born of this is desire and sincerity This led to.
 The will is dormant.
 Arose of will.
 Will Nationalized means that the will is preceded by "something human help